Andre-Joe/Andre-Joe.github.io/index.md

 ### Customer Churn Machine Learning Project

-You can explore the model before and after the GridSearchCV in this
+You can explore the full model and analysis in this
 [Colab Notebook](https://colab.research.google.com/drive/1DZbKLW_lr_extvUqsPHrAvZjkwLzxo83?usp=sharing).

 ---